ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-zealot-2014.md

 ---
-title: Path of the Zealot
+title: Path of the Zealot 2014
 created: 2025/06/15 at 22:21
-updated: 2025/08/01 at 00:04
+updated: 2025/08/01 at 00:29
-permalink: path-of-the-zealot-barbarian
+permalink: path-of-zealot-2014-barbarian
 source: Xanathar's Guide to Everything
 aliases:
+  - Path of the Zealot 2014
   - Path of the Zealot
+  - path-of-the-zealot
+  - path-of-zealot
 tags:
   - compendium/src/5e/xge
   - subclass/barbarian/zealot